ManiacalLabs/BiblioPixel/doc/tutorial/fields/type-guessing.rst

 --------------------

 BiblioPixel can often guess the name of the class you mean from the file or module that it's in.
-This saves a lot of repetitive typing
+This saves a lot of repetitive typing.

 This happens in two cases: